From television... to First Nations

 With T8aminik, she founded in 2013 the non-profit organization KINA8AT, and in 2020 the Dominique Rankin Foundation, both of which have the mission of fostering healing and cultural reconnection among First Peoples, as well as promoting reconciliation and sharing of indigenous cultures with all.
 This joint mission brings Marie-Josée and T8aminik to work on national and international levels.

-Marie-Josée is the author of best-seller On nous appelait les Sauvages (which will be published in English in the fall of 2020 with Vidacom under the title They called us Savages).
+Marie-Josée is the author of best-seller On nous appelait les Sauvages (now published in English under the title They called us Savages).
 She also wrote La Leçon de Sitar ou l'Art de vibrer de toutes ses cordes.

 COMMITTEES AND COUNCILS